- Undergraduate Students

 - International undergraduate students who put Aston as their first choice are guaranteed accommodation for the duration of their course.
 For subsequent years after their first year, they must apply by the deadline date for returning students.

 - All accommodation is on the university campus.
-It is self-catered, with internet access (costs available on the website and on arrival).
+It is self-catered, with Internet access.

 - International students are allocated with home and EU students.

 - Students do not have to move out during the Christmas and Easter vacations.
-They move out at the end of the licence period after Term 3.
+They move out at the end of the licence period after term three.
 However students can apply to stay on campus during the summer vacation and many international students do this.